NSO-developer/nso-gitbook/operation-and-usage/operations/basic-operations.md

 In reality, network engineers might still modify configurations using other tools like out-of-band CLI or other management interfaces.
 It is important to understand how NSO manages this.

-&#x20;The NSO network simulator supports CLI towards the devices.
+The NSO network simulator supports CLI towards the devices.
 For example, we can use the IOS CLI on say `c0` and delete a `permit-list`.

 From the UNIX shell, start a CLI session towards `c0`.